sinlov-go/go-http-mock/README.md

 ## for what

-- this project used to github golang lib project
+- this project used to http test case mock for golang

 ## Contributing